-The multi-directional radiation of light is responsible for their spiral dance without end around the source of light when they are trying to move on a straight path.
-Another reason why some other bugs move around the light is the fact that the presence of bright light, is a sign for them to know that the path is actually clear.
+The multi-directional radiation of light is responsible for their spiral dance without ending around the source of light when they are trying to move on a straight path.
+Another reason why some other bugs move around the light is the fact that the presence of bright light is a sign for them to know that the path is actually clear.

-It is common to see bugs zappers in nets with tiny holes making a continuous attempt to move, but can’t because of the net.
+It is common to see bug zappers in nets with tiny holes making a continuous attempt to move, but can’t because of the net.
 This is because they are seeing the light, but cannot continue to move.
-This also applies to sources of light, as the insects interpret the source of the light as lack of obstruction and then fly towards the light.
+This also applies to sources of light, as the insects interpret the source of the light as a lack of obstruction and then fly toward the light.

 There are a number of bugs that are attracted to heat.
 Since most sources of artificial lights also produce some quantity of heat, such bugs get attracted to heat emanating from the light source and therefore, enjoy flying around the light source or resting on it.

-Since little quantities of ultraviolet lights are also emitted by artificial lights, some bugs get attracted to the source of light, thinking that it is a flower, which for them is a source of food.
-Generally, ultraviolet light attracts bug more, compared to other sources of light with a longer wavelength.
+Since small quantities of ultraviolet light are also emitted by artificial lights, some bugs get attracted to the source of light, thinking that it is a flower, which for them is a source of food.
+Generally, ultraviolet light attracts bugs more, compared to other sources of light with a longer wavelength.